gazebosim/design/finding_resources.md

 Loading resources from the internet lets users pull from a common updated source instead of having all the files they need on disk at all times.

-Ignition developers should strive to support full Fuel URLs for all resources that are supported on the online platform.
+Ignition developers should strive to support full Fuel URLs for **all resources that are supported on the online platform**.
 The primary interface to the web servers should be Ignition Fuel Tools.
 It's discouraged to make direct REST calls to the server from within Ignition libraries because that would give us a larger surface to maintain.